Family Medicine Residency

 Osteopathic Recognition

 The University of Toledo Family Medicine Residency offers the option of ACGME Osteopathic Recognition to qualified residents.
 Residents entering the program with a Doctor of Osteopathy degree are considered for Osteopathic Recognition.
 Experienced osteopathic faculty provide both outpatient and inpatient training in osteopathic principles and manipulative techniques.
-Further reinforcement of the osteopathic approach is provided through our regular journal club, weekly didactics, hands-on workshops, and osteopathic focused scholarly activities.
-All faculty within our department of Family Medicine embrace the holistic principles of osteopathic medicine making The University of Toledo Family Medicine Residency and The University of Toledo Medical Center an excellent destination to continue your training in osteopathic medicine.
+Further reinforcement of the osteopathic approach is provided through regular journal clubs, weekly didactics, hands-on workshops, and osteopathic focused scholarly activities.
+All faculty within our department of Family Medicine embrace the holistic principles of osteopathic medicine, making The University of Toledo Family Medicine Residency and The University of Toledo Medical Center an excellent destination to continue your training in osteopathic medicine.

-Lifestyle medicine
+Lifestyle Medicine

 Interprofessional Immersive Simulation Center (IISC)